andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 ```
 # On branch master
-# Your branch is ahead of 'origin/master' by 1 commit.
+# Your branch is ahead of 'origin/master' by 2 commits.
 #   (use "git push" to publish your local commits)
 #
 nothing to commit, working directory clean